 Who’s Up Next for the Hall?

-The Super Bowl teams from the “one for the thumb” and “Sixburgh” eras are only starting to be considered for inclusion in the Hall of Fame.
+The Super Bowl teams from the “one for the thumb” and “Sixburgh” eras are just starting to be considered for inclusion in the Hall of Fame.
 Jerome Bettis is the first from that era of Steelers stardom to be taken into the hall.
 “The Bus” was inducted in 2015.
 As players retire, the speculation about who will be honored by the hall will certainly increase and provide fodder for barroom debates.
 Among the names mentioned are Ben Roethlisberger, Alan Faneca, Hines Ward, and Troy Polamalu, not to mention the highly deserving and overlooked member from the Steelers of the 1970s, L. C. Greenwood.

-Perhaps it’s because the Steelers fans endured so many losing years that they take extra pleasure in winning and supporting the team.
+Perhaps it’s because fans endured so many losing years that they take extra pleasure in winning and supporting the team.
 Whenever a Steeler is inducted into the Hall of Fame, it can be assured that hordes of Steelers’ fans will flock to Canton to cheer, remember, and express their gratitude to the players, coaches, and management who have helped to make Pittsburgh proud.